Learn how to completely uninstall (“clean install”) QuickBooks Desktop for Windows to fix company file issues.

 |Important: If you get an error message while uninstalling QuickBooks, stop troubleshooting.
 There may be something else going on with your computer and you should contact an IT professional or Microsoft for help.|

 Step 4: Download and install the QuickBooks Tools Hub

 The QuickBooks Tools Hub helps fix common errors.
-Important: QuickBooks needs to be closed to use the tool hub.

 - Download the QuickBooks Tools Hub file.
 Save the file somewhere you can easily find it (like your Downloads folder or your Windows desktop).